AminSajedian/ChatGPT-Collapser/readme.md

 ChatGPT Collapser is a browser extension that enhances the readability of ChatGPT conversations by allowing users to collapse and expand messages easily.
 It ensures a cleaner, more organized chat experience by automatically collapsing all but the latest response.

 ## 🚀 Features
-🔹 **Automatic Collapsing** - All but the latest messages are collapsed by default.

 🔹 **Expand/Collapse Button** - Toggle visibility of individual messages.

 🔹 **Global Expand/Collapse Button** - Collapse or expand all messages with one click.